 Many parks already host or are developing climate change education programs that are innovative, locally relevant, and action-oriented.
 Download our signature climate change publication, Climate in the Parks: Innovative Climate Change Education in Parks (PDF, 5.7MB) for examples of great programs from around the globe.

-From November 7 – 9, 2013 the Institute convened Parks: The New Climate Classroom is an upcoming invitation-only event that will bring together innovators and practitioners from the parks, education, communications, and other related fields to consider ways to accelerate and deepen the connection between parks and public education on climate change.
+From November 7 – 9, 2013 the Institute convened Parks: The New Climate Classroom, which brought together innovators and practitioners from the parks, education, communications, and other related fields to consider ways to accelerate and deepen the connection between parks and public education on climate change.
 Download our report, Insights for Climate Change Communication & Education, for an overview of the key messages and takeaways from the event.

 For more information regarding our climate work, please contact us at email@example.com.